DashInvests/manual/1 - Manual.md

 ### How we decide

-We have an “anyone can say yes” policy.
-Yes, any of our team members can say yes.
-And no, you don’t have to meet my other partners.
-We believe the best founders and companies are polarizing.
-Our best investments might have been, originally, opposed by one or more of our partners.
-Teams are great at gathering information and surfacing wisdom, but terrible at making decisions.
-We believe in individual accountability -- if anyone can say yes, then everyone feels the weight of making a decision.
+We have a consensus driven policy at the Dash Investment Foundation.
+Opportunities will be reviewed by the team internally but most of the ground work will usually be completed by just one or two members of the team, likely the ones most passionate about the opportunity.
+Our best investments might be, originally, opposed by one or more of our team so we operate a majority vote based system with a minimum quorum of 4.
+This may be relaxed over time as the organisation matures but at this stage of our own development we feel it's a prudent compromise.
+Our general view though is that teams are great at gathering information and surfacing wisdom, but terrible at making decisions.
+The bigger the team, the worse the decision!
+We believe in individual accountability -- if just one or two can say yes, then everyone feels the weight of making a decision.
+It's something we are aiming for..
 (That said, we do require that before anyone says yes they mention the investment to the rest of us -- that way they get the benefit of the team’s input, and it’s a good way to slow down and think for a second.)

 We value each others’ opinions and seek them out.
-Our team is unusual in that we don’t (yet!) have any of the “partner issues” we hear about at other funds.
+Our team is unusual in that we don’t (yet!) have any of the “partner issues” you hear about at other funds.
 In other funds, it can be the worst of both worlds -- founders lack clarity about how investments get approved, and in some firms the partners become resentful of one another's power to approve each others' investments and then do little to support another partners' companies.

 We believe in each others’ talents, trust each other enough not to mind when someone is wildly wrong, and enjoy each others’ views.
 We talk as a full group twice a week, to think out loud about companies we’ve invested in or might invest in, and we meet for a full few days once every couple of months.

-Because any one of us is empowered to “yes” a deal, we all share and share alike on helping each others’ deals succeed.
-“Before the investment, it’s your deal; after the investment, it’s our deal.”

-We have posted in public [our criteria for deciding whether to invest](https://github.com/Bloomberg-Beta/Manual/blob/master/3%20-%20Criteria%20for%20investing.md).
+We have posted in public [our criteria for deciding whether to invest]https://github.com/DashInvests/manual/blob/master/3%20-%20Criteria%20for%20investing.md).
 When we talk about companies, we use those criteria.

-We’ve had investments where the founder only ever met one person on our team before we invested (though, afterward we all want to meet our companies so we can help them).
-In practice, each of us often asks the founders if they’d like to meet one of our other colleagues because the founders will get a better feel for us, and because we like and respect our colleagues.

-We've noticed something about our "anyone says yes" approach: over time, each of us has gravitated toward different styles of companies.
-Some of us prefer companies before they've even incorporated, others once they've committed some code (sometimes the code happens before incorporation, that's OK, too).
-If you get to any one of us, we'll each have a feel for who on our team is most likely to say yes to you -- and that's the person we'll try to steer you toward.

-In practice, here are your odds: we have invested in 1.5% of the companies we have spent time reviewing.
+In practice, here are your odds: we have invested in 0% of the companies we have spent time reviewing, so far.

 ### Our deal memo